Andrew (Roll for Tangents)

 thinking about running games.
 Or looking for plots or stories to steal to run games.
 Or reading about games.
 Or watching how to be a better GM youtube show.
 Ok - truthfully, I'm working to support my gaming habit.

-How Andrew runs games
+How Andrew (Roll for Tangents) runs games

 Ah, the elusive Game Master… that shadowy figure behind the curtain, weaving a tapestry of shenanigans, peril, and plot twists powered by distraction.
 That’s me.
 I resist dusty categorization, preferring a storytelling style best described as “riverine”: meandering, mythic, and occasionally interrupted by metaphorical owls dispensing unsolicited wisdom.
 My campaigns are tangled delights, spaghetti plots flung with rogueish abandon, sauced with drama and served with a side of cosmic irony.
 Improvisation isn’t my fallback... it’s my feature.
 When players inevitably derail reality (often spectacularly), I bend the laws of narrative physics until they resemble a funhouse mirror with excellent lighting.
 Lore?
 I dispense it like breadcrumbs in a magical forest.
 It’s cryptic, chewy, and likely to spark wild gesticulation.
 My NPCs range from tragic to absurd, and the tone dances between epic and ridiculous with the grace of a bard on roller skates.
 Above all, I believe in collaborative chaos.
 The story belongs to everyone, and the dice are merely accomplices.
 Bring your curiosity, your character sheet, and your best theories.
 And maybe a cuppa.
 You’ll need it.